With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Stopping parenchymal bleeding

-If a person has signs that indicate internal blood loss, he urgently needs to be taken to a medical facility.
-The usual methods of stopping bleeding in this case are not suitable.
+If a person has signs indicating internal blood loss, they should be taken to a medical facility immediately.
+Conventional methods of stopping bleeding are not suitable in this case.

-It is possible to stop the outflow of blood only by surgery, while the life and health of the victim depend on the correct first aid provided.
+The only way to stop bleeding is surgically, while the life and health of the victim depend on correctly provided first aid.

 First aid

-After calling an ambulance, the patient is advised to maintain a horizontal position with the lower limbs raised up.
-If possible, cold should be placed at the site of the alleged blood loss (ice, frozen food, cloth soaked in cold water).
-The ambulance's job is to administer medications that stop blood and maintain blood pressure.
+After calling an ambulance, it is recommended that the patient be placed in a horizontal position with his arms raised lower limbs.
+If possible, cold should be applied to the site of suspected blood loss (ice, frozen foods, soaked in cold water textile).
+The task of emergency physicians is to administer medications that stop the bleeding and support arterial pressure.

 Surgery

 The main way to stop parenchymal bleeding is surgical.
-After the examination (blood test, X-ray of the lungs, ultrasound of the abdominal cavity), an emergency operation is performed.
-In case of questionable test data, the doctor may start with laparoscopic diagnostics.
+After an examination (blood test, x-ray of the lungs, ultrasound of the abdominal cavity), an emergency operation is performed.
+If test data is questionable, the doctor may start with laparoscopic diagnosis.
 Ways to stop internal blood loss:

 • suturing the omentum;